-CBT help individuals better manage, minimize, and sometimes eliminate their fears and phobias.
+CBT helps individuals better manage, minimize, and sometimes eliminate their fears and phobias.

-Since specific phobias are deeply rooted in a person’s dysfunctional beliefs, CBT work best, because if focuses on changing thoughts patterns.
+Since specific phobias are deeply rooted in a person’s dysfunctional beliefs, CBT works best, because it focuses on changing thoughts patterns.

 Some of the most common kinds of specific phobias that CBT can treat are the following:

 - Cynophobia (fear of dogs)